Phasor/eth-og-client/design_pattern_decisions.md

 I have used, amongst others, the following patterns to improve the contract's security:

-## Pragma Solidity Number
+## Inheritance

-I am using a specific solidity to reduce security vulnerabilities.
+I am using the OpenZeppelin library contracts ERC 721 Enumerable and Ownable.

 ## Access Control